mfkiwl/apple-riscv/devlog.md

 ## Milestone 0.2

+- 04/22/2021
+  - Redesigned the SIB module.
+    - Designed the slaveFactory, so we can use SpinalHDL slaveFactory to create memory mapped register accessing logic

 - 04/21/2021
   - Designed a sib switch with 1 to N topology
   - Replaced the AHB bus with the SIB bus